Booming Berlin: Best Bets for the Artsy Traveler

 The Pinakothek der Modern in central Munich is one of three Pinakotheks in Munich’s Kunstareal (art district).

+The museum features an excellent collection of the works of German Expressionist artists.
 In addition, you’ll find works by modern masters, including Picasso, Miró, Kandinsky, Klee, and Marc.

 Other exhibits are related to form and function in a section that features modern industrial design and manufacture, furniture, and appliances.